 When a person has been injured as a result of another party’s negligence, they are entitled to collect damages, usually monetary, from the party whose negligence caused the injury.
 Illinois negligence law, however, considers contributory negligence when determining the liability and responsibility of an accident.

 Negligence is essentially the failure of a person to behave or act in a reasonable manner in order to prevent an incident.
 By extension, contributory negligence is the failure of the injured party to likewise behave or act in a reasonable manner to prevent an incident.
 This means that liability and responsibility for an incident does not necessarily fall to just one party.
-As a result, it is important to understand the difference between contributory and comparative negligence in Arlington Heights, and how it might impact your claim.
+As a result, it is important to understand the difference between contributory and comparative negligence in Arlington Heights.
+A knowledgeable attorney could explain how it might impact your claim.

 How Fault is Determined After a Car Crash